-Pennsylvania Auctioneers Association Holds Successful 66th Annual Conference & Show
+Pennsylvania Auctioneers Association Holds their 70th Annual Conference & Trade Show

-Conference participants had a choice of seventeen educational seminars during the course of the event that will allow them to better serve their buyers and sellers.
-A total of 14.5 accredited continuing education units were available to auctioneers to maintain advanced auctioneer certifications or auctioneer licenses held in other states requiring education.
+Conference participants had access to many educational seminars during the course of the event that will allow them to better serve their buyers, sellers and the industry as a whole.
+Continuing education points were available to the many auctioneers who maintain advanced auctioneer certifications or auctioneer licenses held in other states requiring education.

-The recipient of the prestigious award of 2014 Auctioneer of the Year was awarded to Kevin D. Smith of Allentown, Lehigh County.
+The recipient of the prestigious award of Auctioneer of the Year was awarded to H. Brent Souder of Hatfield, PA.
 The nominations for this award are chosen by auctioneers in his/her area and the winner is selected by his/her state-wide peers.
-Kevin D. Smith has shown excellent leadership, high ethical standards, willingness to share with others, participation in community affairs, and outstanding contributions to the PAA and the auction profession in 2013.
+Mr. Souder has shown excellent leadership, high ethical standards, willingness to share with others, participation in community affairs, and outstanding contributions to the PAA and the auction profession in 2017.